h2tc-roboticsx/H2TC/README.md

 ```

 It will process all available recordings in `YOURPATH/data`.
 When the processing finished, the raw and processed data files will be separately stored in their own directory like below.
 Raw data files will be moved into a new directory `raw/`.
 The processed data will be stored in `processed/`.
 The data hierarchy would be like Figure 7 of [our paper]().
-<small>(Note that we don't export depth.npy and event xypt.csv by default.
-As they are very time/space-consuming.
-If you need them, you can add '--npy' and '--xypt' to command. )</small>

 ```
 YOURPATH